Are we as impactful as we think?

-One of the main structures that underpin climate change is our broken food system.
+One of the significant problems that underpin climate change is our broken food system.
 Factory farms accounts for 99% of US animal produce.
 Not only are their conditions ethically abhorrent in terms of animal rights and human health; animal farming is also the third largest contributor to anthropogenic climate change.

 But for habits to change at scale, alternative choices will have to become more accessible, desirable, and affordable.

 The Good Food institute (GFI) works on the supply side of the food system challenge.
 They promote the development of commercial alternatives to animal based foods, by supporting food-tech researchers and startups.
 They also engage in policy work around food systems.

 GFI have since their inception been exceptionally committed to effective and efficient operations, much like a great tech startup would.
 So far, they’ve seen some great successes: they’ve launched and supported plant based and clean meat (meat grown from cells outside an animal) companies from early- to late-stage, partnered with food scientists to support innovation, and worked with regulators at FDA and USDA to secure a competitive marketplace for meat substitutes.
 In other words, they were someone I felt very confident would use a donation productively and wisely.